top of page

 Perry blinked and swallowed.
 “I wrote it when my father passed,” he said quietly.

-Then he pulled the man into a hug.
-And he went home.
+Perry pulled the man into a hug, then he went home.

 The young man was there, mouthing every word.

-Perry smiled.
-And when the last note rang, he stepped down, standing tall.
+Perry grinned.
+When the last note rang, he stepped down, standing tall.

-Joe slid him a shot of whiskey.
-Perry pushed it back.
+Joe the bartender slid him a shot of whiskey.
+Perry slid it back.

 “Not tonight,” he said.
 “I’m going home.
 I think I’ve got a few more masterpieces up my sleeve.”